Karoo, COVID cruise to Hell......and Baviaans and ADDO 2020

 Finally on to the Mountain zebra park for our last night…..special.

-We all make our way to the starting point of our journey, Sutherland.
-It is a good time for star gazing as it should be dark moon.
-Clouds permitting we will enjoy a stars night in Sutherland.
+We all make our way to the starting point of our journey, Karoo national park.
+It is a comfortable drive for the Capetonians and Jo-burgers.
+Join me here for night 1.

 After breakfast we head south.
-We drive through the gorgeous Karoo on route 62.
-Montaque, Barrydale.
-Maybe a good time to tell you about Lake Karoo.
-We sleep in the Klein Karoo.
+We drive through the gorgeous Karoo on and enter the Gamkaskloof road as we wind down to the Hell.

 We take the day to drive through the Baviaanskloof.
 It is a casual day and we stop for coffee and lunch in the kloof during the day.
-Once we are out we head towards Jeffreys bay for the night.
-Jip we are in Jeffreys, so calamari in town might be a good idea.
+Once we are out we head towards our campsite for the night.

 Tour specific comments